near/nearcore/docs/architecture/how/sync.md

   caught up.
 This info is persisted in `DBCol::BlocksToCatchup` which stores mapping from previous block to vector of all child blocks to catch up.
-* Chunks for already tracked shards will be applied during `process_block`, as we discussed in `ApplyChunksMode`.
+* Chunks for already tracked shards will be applied during `process_block`, as we said before mentioning `ApplyChunksMode`.
 * Once we downloaded state, we start catchup.
-It will take blocks from `DBCol::BlocksToCatchup` in breadth-first search order and apply chunks for shards which have to be tracked.
+It will take blocks from `DBCol::BlocksToCatchup` in breadth-first search order and apply chunks for shards which have to be tracked in the next epoch.
-* We assume that at some point each new block will be built on caught up block, which means that catchup process is finished.
+* When catchup doesn't see any more blocks to process, `DBCol::BlocksToCatchup` is cleared, which means that catchup process is finished.

 The catchup process is implemented through the function `Client::run_catchup`.